GerritCodeReview/plugins_kafka-events/src/main/resources/Documentation/build.md

 tree, and issue the command:

 ```
-  buck build plugins/kafka-events
+  bazel build plugins/kafka-events
 ```

 The output is created in

 ```
-  buck-out/gen/plugins/kafka-events/kafka-events.jar
+  bazel-genfiles/plugins/kafka-events/kafka-events.jar
 ```

-This project can be imported into the Eclipse IDE:
+This project can be imported into the Eclipse IDE.
+Add the plugin name to the `CUSTOM_PLUGINS` set in Gerrit core in `tools/bzl/plugins.bzl`, and execute:

 ```
   ./tools/eclipse/project.py
 ```

-How to build the Gerrit Plugin API is described in the [Gerrit documentation](../../../Documentation/dev-buck.html#_extension_and_plugin_api_jar_files).
+How to build the Gerrit Plugin API is described in the [Gerrit documentation](../../../Documentation/dev-bazel.html#_extension_and_plugin_api_jar_files).